UHDanke/gd_docs/triggers/audio.md

 In the Normal category you can find all of the official, main-level songs for use in your custom levels.

-It is not possible to use main level songs inside Song triggers, they can only be used as primary songs.
+It is not possible to use main level songs inside Song triggers (they can only be used as primary songs), but non-cut versions of some of them can be found on Newgrounds.

 A list of all current songs (v2.207) in order:
 1. Stereo Madness